-The user must not modify the components files.
+The components files must not be modified by the user.
 Only the \Projects sources are eligible to changes by the user.
-For NUCLEO-WL55JC1, NUCLEO-WL55JC2 and B-WL5M-SUBG1 boards, a set of examples are provided with preconfigured projects for EWARM, MDK-ARM, and STM32CubeIDE toolchains.

-Figure 5 shows the project structure for the STM32CubeWL MCU Package.
+For NUCLEO-WL55JC board, a set of examples are provided with pre-configured projects for EWARM toolchain.
+Figure 5 shows the project structure for the NUCLEO-WL55JC board.